 You’ll get no argument from me that frequently the changes made in pursuit of “better” are anything but.

 That doesn’t mean that all change is bad.
-It simply means that change was wrong.
+It simply means that change wasn’t useful.

-The companies that produce these products are constantly researching and testing and coming up with ways that they truly believe make their product better.
+The companies that produce these products constantly research and test and come up with ways that they truly believe make their product better.

 Sometimes, the idea turns out to be wrong.
 Sometimes, the execution of a good idea fails.

-And yet for every change that failed, more changes — significantly more — have truly improved the products we use every day and come to take for granted.
+And yet for every change that failed, more changes — significantly more — have improved the products we use every day and come to take for granted.

 Change isn’t just about you

 One of the common claims I get is, “Everyone hates this change.”

 No. Just… no.

-Maybe many people you talk to — and certainly all of the people who join you in the “complain about this product” discussion forum — do, but that’s hardly a representative sample of “everyone.”
+Maybe many people you talk to do, and certainly all the people who join you in the “complain about this product” discussion forum do, but that’s hardly a representative sample of “everyone.”
 People who aren’t experiencing a problem don’t flock to the same places you do.

 It’s true that “You can’t please everyone,” and nowhere is that truer than when it comes to technological change.

 Perhaps it was simply your turn not to be pleased.

 Perhaps the testing performed on the product indicated that the majority of people liked that change that you and your friends hate.

 Once again, you get to choose your response: get angry and bitter — or accept that the change exists and decide how to move forward.
 And, yes, your response absolutely could involve a change of your own: choose a completely different product that meets your needs and desires better.

 Which leads me to the point I want you to walk away with.

 You can’t control change, but you can choose your response